hpc2n/selecting-modules/docs/programs.md

 !!! tip

     The same list (and grep) approach works for Anaconda3.
-The only difference is that you use `conda list` instead of `pip list`.
+The only difference is that you should use `conda list` instead of `pip list` (although `pip list` usually still works).
 The Anaconda3 module file does **not** list the included extensions, so `conda list | grep <package>` is also the *only* way to see if a package is included without starting up a Python command line interface.

 ## R-based packages

-At most HPC centers, the base R module usually contains relatively few extensions.
+At most HPC centres, the base R module usually contains relatively few extensions.
 Most of the popular packages are in additional bundles like `R-bundle-CRAN` and `R-bundle-Bioconductor`.
-Most HPC centers have prerequisites for R, but at a few, like Alvis, R can be loaded directly.
+Most HPC centres have prerequisites for R, but at a few, like Alvis, R can be loaded directly.
 Always check the prerequisites with `ml spider` or `ml avail`.

 !!! note